gritt/docker-mysql-replication/README.md

 #### Open Source

-Fell free use, fork, open issues or pull request with improvements and bug fixes.
+Fell free to use, fork, open issues or pull request with improvements and bug fixes.